Dec 12, 2025

 private _discount = signal(0);

-// Public readonly access
+// Public readonly API

 readonly items = this._items.asReadonly();

-readonly totalItems = computed(() => this._items().length);
+readonly itemCount = computed(() => this._items().length);

 readonly subtotal = computed(() =>